Cherreads

 She leant over the bar-top in boredom, rolling her blue gemstone back and forth between her fingers while she strained to listen to the bar's jukebox over the loud, drunken chatter of Silco's men seated behind her.
 She had half a mind to march over and turn the thing up to drown them all out.

 'At least there's less of 'em than usual,' Jinx thought, concluding her scowling glance at them all.
-The few that returned her gaze did so briefly, and sheepishly; even drunk, they all respected the spools of figurative barbed-wire Silco seemed to have convinced them was wrapped around her.
-She supposed they all seemed a bit brutish for her tastes anyway.
+The few that returned her gaze did so briefly and sheepishly; even drunk, they all seemed to respect the imaginary barbed-wire Silco seemed to have convinced them was wrapped around her.
+She supposed they all seemed a bit brutish to offer much in the way of fun conversation anyway.

-She heard the bartender shuffle over.
-He approached her empty cup with hesitation, clearly unsure of whether or not she wished it to be taken.
+She heard her favorite bartender shuffle over, approaching her empty cup with hesitation, clearly unsure of whether or not she wished it to be taken.
 She glanced up at him and flashed a lazy grin.

 "You don't ever kick people outta here, do ya, Chuck?" she pondered in a singsongy voice.
 "You must get somebody to do that for you, huh?"